Lerc/userserv/README.md

 Setup
 =====

-Assuming you have GCC and libpam.
+Assuming you have GCC and libpam-dev.

-    ./buildit.sh

-You will also need a SSL certificate.
-You can make a self signed certificate with

-    openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout key.pem -out cert.pem
-    cat key.pem cert.pem >server.pem
+    make all

+The make process generates a self signed certificate to use.
+It will ask for some details, If you don't want to add details, pressing enter at every prompt should work.

+To install

+		sudo make install

-Then run the server and socat
+Start the server with

 		sudo userserv
-    sudo socat openssl-listen:443,fork,verify=0,cert=server.pem  tcp:localhost:8082

 you should then be able to https://machine_name_or_ip to get the login screen

 once logged in try https://machine_name_or_ip/proc/cpuinfo